 - Individual Student Disruption: It may be harder to send subtle signals when teaching online, or from behind a mask.
 Are there circumstances where you would ‘mute’ a student?
 Or explicitly tell them to stop talking?
 Would you remove a student from a Zoom session?
 If so, communicate those to students in advance and try to repair any damaged relationships that may result.

-The CTL and EdTech team organised a Zoom workshop for faculty on 5 June 2020 to share some techniques for online instruction.
-Links to the slides from the workshop can be found here.
+On 29 July, the CTL and EdTech team organised a Zoom workshop for faculty.
+You can review the slides from the workshop HERE.

 Additional Resources on Facilitating Online Discussions

 - Webinar and Transcript – Planning and Facilitating Quality Discussions with Flower Darby, Viji Sathy, and Ludwika Goodson, hosted by Association of College and University Educators: https://acue.org/webinars/online-discussions/

 - A Modified Tutorial Model for Online Instruction: https://www.insidehighered.com/blogs/learning-innovation/fall-scenario-14-modified-tutorial-model

 - Getting the Most from The Discussion Forumhttps://hybridpedagogy.org/the-discussion-forum-is-dead-long-live-the-discussion-forum/